Koĩc (Sunwar) accounts of tradition and religion

 The language commonly known as Sunwar in English is called Koĩc (कोँइच) by its own speakers.
 Sunwar is a Tibet-Burman language of eastern Nepal, spoken by around 25 000 people in the districts of Okhaldhunga and Ramechap, and as a result of recent migration, also in Kathmandu.
 The Indo-Iranian language Nepali and the Tibeto-Burman languages Sherpa, Tamang and Jirel are spoken in the vicinity of, and within predominantly, Sunwar villages.
 All speakers of Sunwar are bilingual with Nepali.
 The illiterate Sunwar speakers are able to read and write in their mother tongue in Devanagari but usually not in the scripts invented relatively recently for writing Sunwar.

-The deposit includes information about Koĩc (Sunwar) rituals from experts.
+The collection includes information about Koĩc (Sunwar) rituals from experts.

 See also the Surel narrations about everyday life and village history data collection, for associated transcriptions about the everyday life of villagers from Suri (District of Dolakha, Nepal), and Dörte Borchers’ Himalayan Languages website.